maciek252/DroneELT/README.md

 LONG: long, low sound.
 Corresponds to byte 1.
 SHORT: high, short sound.
 Corresponds to byte 0.
-nSIGNAL: a sequence of n very high frequency, very short signals
+nINFO: a sequence of n very high frequency, very short signals

 1INFO: start of a digit.
 2INFO: start and end of a (real) number